 Where to Eat in Waco for Farm-to-Table Southern Food

-Straight from the farm to your table, Milo All Day serves amazing Southern fare made entirely from scratch.
-Serving breakfast, lunch, and dinner, the restaurant is adorned with plants, rope wrapped chairs, a beautiful bar with a blue tile backsplash, and aeronautically themed bar stools.
+Straight from the farm to your table, Milo All Day serves amazing Southern fare made entirely from scratch for breakfast, lunch, and dinner.
+The restaurant is adorned with plants, rope wrapped chairs, a beautiful bar with a blue tile backsplash, and aeronautically themed bar stools.
 There’s even a spacious outdoor patio!

 Where to Eat in Waco for Chocolates & Small-Batch Ice Cream